Risingson/eveeyedocs/docs/data/tag.md

 **Custom Marks**<br>
 Shows the custom tag color you set via the [custom mark options](https://eveeye.readthedocs.io/en/latest/sharing/custom-marks/) of the solarsystem menu.

+## Own Data
+If you create custom data sets they will get shown here as an option to choose.

 ## Extra Tags
 **Signatures**<br>
 Shows [signatures](https://eveeye.readthedocs.io/en/latest/sharing/signatures/) pasted within a solarsystem.
 See the [Shapes section](https://eveeye.readthedocs.io/en/latest/map/shapes/#Station-Services-and-Signatures) for further explanations.